-E(art)H Chicago will highlight important environmental issues in Chicago and the work being done locally to address them through visual and conceptual art — from sculpture, paintings, dance, spoken word, music, film and more.
+E(art)H Chicago will highlight important environmental issues in Chicago and the work being done locally to address them through visual and conceptual art — from sculpture, dance, film and more.

 Development of this initiative included over 30 meetings with leaders in the environmental, art and community development fields and input from over 75 Chicagoans of all ages and backgrounds.
 Artists, environmentalists, community leaders and organizers, scientists, and other Chicago residents participated in three project design sessions held in July and August 2021 to collectively co-create parameters (the how and the what including values, vision, form) around the project with partners and stakeholders.
 These sessions employed interactive techniques via an expert facilitator, which fostered creative thinking and collective decision-making.